Hidden East Anglia:

 Once, part of the bank near Binham Priory caved in, and people went to investigate.
 But only old Jimmy Griggs the fiddler would go in, with his dog Trap.
 As he played, they followed him along the bank till the music suddenly stopped, and the dog shot out of the tunnel shaking in fear, and with his tail between his legs.
 In the night there was a dreadful storm which broke down the entrance and filled it in, and Jimmy was never seen again.
 Ever since, that bank with the entrance has been known as Fiddler's Hill, and mysterious music is sometimes heard at midnight.1

 Other variants say the fiddler was actually a travelling player who stopped at Wells-next-the-Sea and was told about the tunnel legend, or that the dog vanished with the fiddler.
 There is no trace of any 'grate green bank'.
 Presumably any tunnel would run in a straight line, and it's just under 4 miles from Binham Priory to Walsingham Abbey as the crow flies, but Fiddler's Hill (TF961410) is actually about 1½ miles north of this line.
-In truth it's a much-eroded round barrow (now a scheduled ancient monument, with a picnic place close by) in the angle of a crossroads at the edge of Binham parish, and in 1933 Norfolk County Council workmen 'rounding-off' the corner here found the skeletons of a man and a dog.2
+In truth it's a much-eroded round barrow (now a scheduled ancient monument looked after by the Norfolk Archaeological Trust) in the angle of a crossroads just over the boundary in Warham parish, and in 1933 Norfolk County Council workmen 'rounding-off' the corner here found the skeletons of a man and a dog.2

 Walton Dew in 1898 wrote that "to have attempted to convince a Binhamite that a small door in the south aisle of the Priory leads into the crypt or nave, and not to Walsingham Priory...would have been a tough job..."3